mongodb/docs/source/reference/commands.rst

    .. note::

-      When using :term:`journaling <journal>`, there is almost never any need to run :dbcommand:`repairDatabase`.
+      When using :term:`journaling`, there is almost never any need to run :dbcommand:`repairDatabase`.
 In the event of an unclean shutdown, the server will be able restore the data files to a pristine state automatically.

 .. dbcommand:: shutdown